 The holidays are here and things are starting to get stressful!

-Between work, parties, family gatherings, cooking holiday meals...it feels like there are just too many things going on at once.
+Between work, parties, family gatherings, cooking holiday meals... it feels like there are just too many things going on at once.

 Your bird feels it, too.
 Learn how to ease the strain on your bird with these must-know holiday bird stress tips.

 While holidays are always fun and exciting, pet parents need to be vigilant and keep an eye out for their pets.
-Holidays can bring with them potential dangers for our household pets and bird stress.
+Holidays can bring potential dangers for our household pets and bird stress.
+This is why it’s best to always be two steps ahead and ready for anything that may come your way.

 In this blog post, we wanted to go over five tips to prepare your bird for the holidays.
 We’ll also go over a few safety tips.